grantcarthew/node-scalable-blob-store/README.md

 - Once the number of directories in any directory reaches the `dirWidth` value, the next parent directory is created.
 - If the number of directories in the highest directory, being the blob store root, has reached the `dirWidth` value, the `dirWidth` value is ignored.

+# Performance
+This is a unscientific measurement, however just to get some idea of the write performance I ran a test with the following configuration:
+- Virtual Machine running on an SSD disk
+- File Content: "The quick brown fox jumped over the lazy dog"
+- dirDepth: 3
+- dirWidth: 1000
+- Repeat: 10,000

+With this configuration the following performance was observed:
+- Total Time: 118610 milliseconds (119 seconds)
+- Total Size: 9.76 GB

+Not surprisingly, this configuration created one top tier directory, one second tier directory, and ten third tier directories.

+Read performance will be close to disk speed.

 # Requirements
 - Node.js v4.1.2 or greater.
   Mainly due to the ES6 (ES2015) syntax used.
 There is no reason a transpiled version would not work against an earlier version of node.